-Option Description scan Start the Server service during the scan When enabled, the scanner temporarily enables the Windows Server service, which allows the computer to share files and other devices on a network.
+Option Description Because NTLMv1 is an insecure protocol, this option is enabled by default.
+Start the Remote Registry service during the scan This option tells Tenable Nessus to start the Remote Registry service on computers being scanned if it is not running.
+This service must be running in order for Tenable Nessus to execute some Windows local check plugins.
+Enable administrative shares during the scan This option will allow Tenable Nessus to access certain registry entries that can be read with administrator privileges.
+Start the Server service during the scan When enabled, the scanner temporarily enables the Windows Server service, which allows the computer to share files and other devices on a network.
 The service is disabled after the scan completes.
 By default, Windows systems have the Windows Server service enabled, which means you do not need to enable this setting.
 However, if you disable the Windows Server service in your environment, and want to scan using SMB credentials, you must enable this setting so that the scanner can access files remotely.
-Plaintext Authentica ation Perform patch audits over telnet When enabled, Tenable Security Center uses telnet to connect to the host device for patch audits.
+Plaintext Authentic ation Perform patch audits over telnet When enabled, Tenable Security Center uses telnet to connect to the host device for patch audits.
 Note: This protocol is sent in cleartext and could contain unencrypted usernames and passwords.
 Perform patch audits over rsh When enabled, Tenable Security Center permits patch audits over a rsh connection.
 Note: This protocol is sent in cleartext and could contain unencrypted usernames and passwords.

-Perform patch audits over rexec When enabled, Tenable Security Center permits patch audits over a rexec connection.
+Option Description Perform patch audits over rexec When enabled, Tenable Security Center permits patch audits over a rexec connection.
 Note: This protocol is sent in cleartext and could contain unencrypted usernames and passwords. НТТР Login method Specify whether the login action is performed via a GET or POST request.
-Re-authenticate The delay between authentication attempts, in seconds.

-Option Description delay (seconds) Tip: A time delay can help prevent triggering brute force lockout mechanisms.
+Re-authenticate The delay between authentication attempts, in seconds. delay (seconds) Tip: A time delay can help prevent triggering brute force lockout mechanisms.
 Follow 30x redirections (# of levels) If a 30x redirect code is received from a web server, this directs Tenable Nessus to follow the link provided or not.
-Invert authenticated regex The regex pattern you want Tenable Security Center to look for on the login page that, if found, denies authentication.
-Tip: Tenable Security Center can attempt to match a given string, such as Authentication failed.
+Invert authenticated The regex pattern you want Tenable Security Center to look for on the login page that, if found, denies authentication. regex Tip: Tenable Security Center can attempt to match a given string, such as Authentication failed.
 Use authenticated regex on HTTP headers When enabled, Tenable Security Center searches the HTTP response headers for a given regex pattern instead of searching the body of a response to better determine authentication state.
 Case insensitive authenticated regex When enabled, Tenable Security Center ignores case in regex.